microsoft/CSPTASM/README.md

 #  1. Introduction
-TASM enables CSP Partners to rapidly estimate the costs for hosting VMs in Azure through the automated mapping of virtual machine specifications to equivalent Azure VMs.
-After mapping source VMs to Azure VMs based on their specification, TASM also retrieves real-time CSP pricing for each VM.
+TASM enables Microsoft Cloud Solution Provider (CSP) Partners to rapidly estimate the cost of hosting VMs in Azure through the automated mapping of virtual machine specifications to equivalent Azure VMs.
+After mapping source VMs to Azure VMs based on their specification, TASM also retrieves current CSP pricing for each VM.

 # 2. Background
 Many CSP Partners are seeking to provide services to migrate existing IaaS workloads to Azure.
 Partners focussing on migration frequently need to estimate the costs of hosting existing VMs on Azure.
 This tool enables CSP Partners to rapidly estimate the costs for hosting VMs in Azure.